Quantum Circuit Mutants: Empirical Analysis and Recommendations: Results and Analysis

-Figure~\ref{fig:HeatmapOperator} presents the interaction effects of \textit{Operator} with all other characteristics.
 Note that in some cases (denoted with $\times$ in cells), the combinations (e.g., removing a T gate, replacing an id gate) are impossible for given quantum circuits since the original circuits do not contain these gates.
 Therefore, no corresponding faulty benchmarks were generated.
 From the figure, we can observe that, in most cases, the \textit{Add} operator is prominent in leading to high \survivalRate, as we have also discussed in RQ1.1.
 However, there are some exceptions.
 For instance, adding, removing, and replacing the rotation gates do not differ significantly.